ncgr/lis_chado/scripts/README.md

 Or use -g option for database connection if using GMOD profile.

+### Important

-### IMPORTANT: Also, make sure the additional script gmod_bulk_load_pubmed_adf.pl(for publications) which is called by this bioproject script is present in the directory or your path.
+Also, make sure the additional script gmod_bulk_load_pubmed_adf.pl(for publications) which is called by this bioproject script is present in the directory or your path.

 ### Input file (-i)